View the full list of fields, first using long-form arguments:

 and to the distro's repos.

 distros to make node images based on different upstream sources.
-An
+To do this,

 scyld-clusterctl repos create